mark-christiansen/confluent-toolkit/README.md

 This environment uses plain authentication to the brokers, so the broker clients need to have usernames/passwords in the JAAS config for the broker listener.
 Authentication to Zookeeper is Digest Authentication.

-If you want to verify your environment is working correctly, you can open up a connection to the Postgres server on "localhost:5432" running in Docker and verify that there is a table created in the "public" schema called "person" which should be populated with records.
+If you want to verify your environment is working correctly, you can open up a connection to the Postgres server on "localhost:5432" running in Docker and verify that there is a table created in the `public` schema called `person` which should be populated with records.
 This table is populated by the JDBC Sink Connector from a topic populated by the Datagen Connector.

 ## Environment: SASL SCRAM SHA-512 authentication and RBAC authorization